 Walk through 19 State Rooms for a glimpse inside one of the few working royal palaces remaining in the world today.
 Step inside the rooms the Queen uses to entertain official guests and see priceless pieces of art from the Royal Collection, including exquisite paintings by Rubens, Canaletto and Rembrandt.

 Wander through the palace's new exhibition for 2018, which marks the 70th birthday of Prince Charles.

 Finally, step outside for a tour of the palace’s gardens, a walled oasis in the middle of London which is home to 30 different species of bird and more than 350 different wild flowers.
 Book now

 Buckingham Palace State Rooms and Royal Mews

 See how the Royal Family travel in style on special occasions with a visit to Buckingham Palace’s State Rooms and Royal Mews.

 The iconic vehicles in the Royal Mews are only used for official engagements, including state visits, coronations and royal weddings, so this is a rare chance to see them up close.

 Learn the fascinating history of the Gold State Coach, which has been used in every coronation since George IV, and see a combination of classic style and modern technology in the Diamond Jubilee State Coach.
+Book now

 Buckingham Palace with afternoon tea